Culture of Bangladesh: Eid ul-Fitr

 As the most important religious festival for the majority of Muslims, the celebration of Eid ul-Fitr has become a part of the culture of Bangladesh.
 The government of Bangladesh declares the holiday for three days on Eid-ul Fitr.
 But practically, all schools, colleges, and offices remain closed for a week.
 This is the happiest time of the year for most of the people in Bangladesh.
 All outgoing public transport from the major cities become highly crowded and in many cases the fares tend to rise in spite of government restrictions.
+Bengali newspapers regularly publish special issues called "Eid Shongkhha" (Bengali: ঈদ সংখ্যা) (Eid edition).
+Stories, novels, poems, history, essays and other elements are made interesting in the Eid Shongkhha Magazine.
+There are also many advertisements.
+Like many other aspects of the Eid festival, publishing Eid Shonkhya has also become a big Bengali tradition.